Fight Duplicate and Near Duplicate Content with a Canonical SEO Strategy

 A strong canonical SEO strategy is the best defense against keyword cannibalization.
 It gives you control over which pages should rank for given keyword queries; fends off unintentional duplicate content issues; helps increase click-through rates and lower bounce rates; clears the way for you to create new, deeper content that your users will find relevant and engaging versus replicated and thin; and offers confident insight into what organic search keywords are resulting in which landing pages, a big benefit in today’s “not provided” and “not set” era of site analytics.

 Do you have a canonical SEO strategy?
 How do you start your keyword mapping process?
-If you need an example from which to start, please feel free to download our blank Keyword Canonical Map template and leave a comment about how you plan to use it.
+If you need an example from which to start, please feel free to download our blank Keyword Canonical Map template and use it.
+To learn more, download our free SEO Best Practices Guide.